WHOISrojal/AllPosters-QA-Testing/README.md

-# Testing for the allposters.com website is going on as login, search, addtocart are tested with some invalid login cases, search cases, and logout cases
 # 🧪 Playwright Test Automation – Login Test

 This project uses [Playwright](https://playwright.dev/) for end-to-end testing.
 The focus is on automating the **login functionality**, located under the `TestCaseProject/TestCase/login` directory.